Alphabetical (game show)

 Alphabetical is a game show that aired on ITV from 15 August 2016 to 27 October 2017, hosted by Jeff Stelling.
 It is largely based on the Spanish quiz show Pasapalabra, which itself was derived and iterated from the BBC panel show The Alphabet Game.

 Gameplay

 Three challengers and a champion take part on each episode.
-Contestants start with 1 minute 40 seconds to use in the final round and can earn more by correctly answering questions.
+Contestants each start the game with 100 seconds to use in the final round and can earn more by correctly answering questions.
 During timed rounds, they may pass a question by saying "alphabetical".

 First letter

-Each contestant in turn has 1 minute to answer as many questions as possible, with the correct answers all beginning with the same letter.
+Each contestant in turn has 60 seconds to answer as many questions as possible, with the correct answers all beginning with the same letter.
 The champion plays first, and a different letter is specified for each contestant.
 One second is added to the contestant's clock for every correct answer.

 Last letter

 Gameplay is identical to the first round, except that all of a contestant's correct answers will end with the same given letter.